 Here are directions for writing a one-page mental health history, which is recommended for family members of those with mental health conditions.
 This one-page summary of the patient’s history with mental illness can be provided to doctors or law officers when there is a crisis.
 If you can, print it on brightly colored paper.
 Note: You are not expected to have access to all of your relative’s medical history; if you are missing information, simply do the best you can.

 - In chronological order, starting with the most recent event, list your loved one’s history of hospitalizations, incarcerations, homelessness and any restraining orders that may have been required.

-If you have more information and it won’t fit on one page, then write at the bottom of the page that they have been ill since the age of ___, and/or that they have had ___ amount of previous hospitalizations, incarcerations, homeless situations.
+If you have more information and it won’t fit on one page, then include on the bottom of the page that they have been ill since the age of ___, and/or that they have had ___ amount of previous hospitalizations, incarcerations, homeless situations.

 Example of a One-Page Mental Health History

 Online example of a one-page confidential mental health history (PDF version to download)